2024-01-17 03:00:00

 Construction of the pavilion will reach its peak in the future.
 Regarding the impact on earthquake restoration work and subsequent reconstruction, Osaka Prefecture Governor Yoshimura denies it, saying, “It’s completely different work.”
 Architectural economist Takashi Moriyama said, “There is a view that major general contractors do not compete because they use special materials, comparing restoration work and the construction of Expo pavilions to passenger cars and F1 cars.However, in reality, major general contractors are craftsmen.
 “Due to the shortage, we are desperately recruiting people.
 Materials are also being collected with priority given to the Expo, and there is already a shortage of electrical wires for general construction.”

 The current situation will be further affected by work style reforms in the construction industry that will begin in April of this year.
 The cap on overtime work, which had been suspended until now, will now be strictly enforced, which will exacerbate the labor shortage.
 A number of construction companies are already going bankrupt.
-According to Teikoku Databank, there were 1,671 construction company bankruptcies last year, about 1.4 times the number from the previous year.
+According to Teikoku Databank, there were 1,671 construction company bankruptcies last year, regarding 1.4 times the number from the previous year.

-“If we continue to insist on holding an Expo without grasping the actual state of the construction industry, we could end up ruining the private sector market and leaving the disaster-stricken areas alone,” Moriyama said.
+“If we continue to insist on holding an Expo without grasping the actual state of the construction industry, we might end up ruining the private sector market and leaving the disaster-stricken areas alone,” Moriyama said.

 Reconstruction will require a huge amount of money.
 The Great East Japan Earthquake was financed by a special tax reconstruction budget, which amounted to more than 40 trillion yen.
 In comparison, the national, local, and private sectors will spend approximately 10 trillion yen on maintenance related to the Expo.
 More than 800 billion yen will be needed just for the costs directly related to the event.
 Currently, it has not been decided how to make up for the deficit if operating costs go up even further.